Aigerim-Zh/Yelp-Project/README.md

-### Segment Two
+### Segments Two

 We merged clean data from Business and Census tables on our **SQL database** and titled the new table **Merged Data**.
 We used **SQLAlchemy on a Jupyter Notebook** to create a connection for the merged table to be read into the Machine Learning model.

-We will be uploading our Reviews and User Tables to our SQL database in the upcoming segments, for visualization purposes only.
+We aim to upload our Reviews and User Tables to our SQL database in the upcoming segments, for visualization purposes only.

 These are the datasets that we have, in fully clean and operational CSV format: